2manyvcos/json-complex-patch/README.md

 });
 ```

+To disable one of the options, you can set them to an empty string, `null` or `false`.

 ## compare(element, comparator)

 Compares `element` with `comparator` with the following rules. **All checks ignore the order of objects AND ARRAYS.**